boundir/AStrongerADVENT/A Stronger ADVENT/ReadMe.txt

 [b][u]Abilities[/u][/b]
 [list]
-    [*] Melee Vulnerability for the Sectoid Soldier, until he wears something.
-    [*] Melee Vulnerability for the Sectoid Soldier Prime, until he wears something ( buffed his HP ).
-    [*] Codex Prime will not lose Health when cloning.
-    [*] Vanish ability is now a free action.
-    [*] Muton Pyro can now Counterattack.
-    [*] Muton Infector can now Counterattack.
     [*] Archon Prime is now able to perform Icarus Drop.
     [*] Archon Valkyrie can dash and slash.
+    [*] Berserker's Devastating Punch deals damage on miss (+2 damage).
+    [*] Berserkers (vanilla and A Better ADVENT variants) now have melee resistance (-1 damage).
+    [*] Codex Prime will not lose Health when cloning.
+    [*] Muton Infector and Pyro can now Counterattack.
+    [*] Muton Prime can now use War Cry, which gives aim, will and mobility boost to allies.
+    [*] Muton Prime now have Beastmaster, which prevents it to take damage from units of type Berserker.
+    [*] Sectoid Soldier have Melee Vulnerability, until he wears something.
+    [*] Sectoid Soldier Prime have Melee Vulnerability, until he wears something ( buffed his HP ).
     [*] Sectopod Prime can trigger Lightning Storm if an enemy approaches its melee range.
+    [*] Spectre Vanish ability is now a free action.
 [/list]

 [b][u]Loadouts[/u][/b]